 For example, think back to Steve Jobs’ brilliant Apple presentations!

-It should be taken into consideration that excellent communication skills imply not only the ability of being a good speaker, but also the ability of being a careful listener.
+It should be taken into consideration that excellent communication skills imply not only the ability to be a good speaker, but also the ability to be a careful listener.

-Making effective communication is in direct dependence on a leader’s emotional maturity and their emotional intelligence.
+Making effective communication is in direct dependence on a leader’s emotional maturity and emotional intelligence.

 It is clear that anyone would hardly wish to communicate with a person who cannot control their emotions.